edmdc89/blue-spruce-plant-guide-v2/README.md

 These combined features help front- and back-end developers create software synchronously and talk about the API decoupled from teams' preferred languages increasing overall development speed.

+#### Typescript

+Typescript is an open-sourced language that builds on JavaScript by adding static type definitions.
+Lately, it has been my go-to choice for projects because it provides improved editor tooling with which I can fully explore new technologies.